JSpeedie/G2ME-legacy/README.md

 Stands for **n**o-colour.
 This flag takes no arguments.
 By default, `G2ME` will colour certain outputs to make interpretation easier.
 This flag disables that.
+Mostly useful to allow parsing of `G2ME` output by other programs.

 * This flag has an effect on the `-h`, and `-R` output flags.